5 Reasons THIS Type Of Honey Deserves A Spot In Your Pantry, Medicine Cabinet & Beauty Routine

 2. Lulls you to sleep faster

 If you're struggling to catch some Zzzs, consider adding Manuka honey to your evening cup of herbal tea.
 Manuka honey contains high levels of tryptophan8 (also found in turkey, it's the same amino acid credited with making you drowsy after Thanksgiving dinner).
 Tryptophan, in turn, triggers the production of serotonin, which is a neurotransmitter that helps you relax and acts as a precursor to the production of melatonin, that all-important hormone that regulates sleep9.

 Try it: Add a teaspoon of Manuka honey to your evening cup of chamomile tea or golden milk.

 3. Heals wounds and skin infections

-What's more, Manuka honey is a powerful antibiotic—and one that could help treat skin infections otherwise considered untreatable, like methicillin-resistant Staphylococcus aureus (MRSA).
-There are currently no reports of microbial resistance to honey, and Manuka honey has specifically been shown to attack infections that have formed a biofilm—a stage that was once thought to render infections untreatable.
-In one study, the application of honey to diabetic foot ulcers was found to heal 43.3 percent of ulcers completely.
+What's more, Manuka honey is a powerful antibiotic—and one that could help treat10 skin infections otherwise considered untreatable, like methicillin-resistant Staphylococcus aureus (MRSA).
+There are currently no reports of microbial resistance to honey, and Manuka honey has specifically been shown to attack infections11 that have formed a biofilm—a stage that was once thought to render infections untreatable.
+In one study12, the application of honey to diabetic foot ulcers was found to heal 43.3 percent of ulcers completely.